The Basics of Becoming a Probation Officer

 They may also discuss with offenders how issues such as drug and alcohol abuse and anger management problems might have played roles in their criminal behavior, and subsequently provide offenders with services such as job training and substance-abuse counseling.
 Lastly, they may also initiate court action in response to a violation of the terms of probation/rehabilitation.

-Most Probation Officers have a bachelor’s degree in criminal justice, behavioral science, or social work.
-Some employers require applicants to have a master’s degree in a related field. [ii]
+According to the Bureau of Labor Statistics, most Probation Officers have a bachelor’s degree in criminal justice, behavioral science, or social work.
+Some employers require applicants to have a master’s degree in a related field.

 A Probation Officer's Salary Potential